SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/FairPlayStreaming.md

 @Metadata {
     @PageColor(purple)
-    @PageImage(purpose: card, source: fairplay, alt: "An image of a lock in a cloud.")
+    @PageImage(purpose: card, source: fairplay-streaming-article-card, alt: "An image of a lock in a cloud.")
 }

 Play content protected with Apple FairPlay DRM.